lhelms2/howto_rtd/docs/source/style.rst

 Bold and Italics
 -----------------

-Bold should be used to emphasize an action.
-Use bold sparingly or the effect will be lost.
+Boldface text emphasizes an action.
+Use boldface sparingly or the effect will be lost.

-Italics should be used for general emphasis.
+Italics are for general emphasis.
 Use italics sparingly or the effect will be lost.

 .. _lists:

 Bullet and Numbered Lists
 --------------------------

-A list should have a least 3 items; if less than 3, use paragraphs.
+A list has at least 3 items; if less than 3, use paragraphs.

-Lists should use sentence case.
+Lists use sentence case.

-List items can be phrases or full sentences, but consistency should be maintained within the list.
+List items can be phrases or full sentences but maintain consistency within the list.

-Use :ref:`bullet` for items when the order does not matter.
+Use :ref:`bullet` for items when the order *does not* matter.

 Use :ref:`numbered` for items when the order matters.

 Images
 -------

-Images should include *meaningful* alt text to support accessibility. `Web Accessibility in Mind (WebAIM)`_ is a good resource to learn the basics of alt text.
+Include *meaningful* alt text in images to support accessibility. `Web Accessibility in Mind (WebAIM)`_ is a good resource to learn the basics of alt text.

 .. _Web Accessibility in Mind (WebAIM): https://webaim.org/techniques/alttext/

 Table of Contents
 ------------------

-Recommend formatting a :ref:`toc` with a max depth of 2 for readability.
+The recommend formatting for a :ref:`toc` is with a max depth of 2 for readability.
 This is preset in the index.rst file in the `NCSA documentation template`_.

 .. _NCSA documentation template: https://github.com/ncsa/user_documentation_template

 Notes and Warnings
 -------------------

-Insert a note for information the user needs to pay particular attention to.
+Notes are for information the user needs to pay particular attention to.
 Use notes sparingly or the effect will be lost.

-Insert a warning for information that the user needs to know to avoid a *negative consequence*.
+Warnings are for information that the user needs to know to avoid a *negative consequence*.
 Use warnings sparingly or the effect will be lost.

 How to insert :ref:`warning` in RST.

 General Descriptions of NCSA Resources
 ---------------------------------------

-For general descriptions of NCSA resources, recommend maintaining consistency with the `NCSA Facilities Statement Home`_ and `Computing Systems and Services`_ pages, whenever practical.
+General descriptions of NCSA resources should maintain consistency with the `NCSA Facilities Statement Home`_ and `Computing Systems and Services`_ pages, whenever practical.

 .. _NCSA Facilities Statement Home: https://wiki.ncsa.illinois.edu/pages/viewpage.action?spaceKey=NFS&title=NCSA+Facilities+Statement+Home